reproducible-agile/reproducible-agile.github.io/2022-replication-workshop.md

 ### Call for submissions (CfP)

 We invite all interested researchers to attempt a replication of a study of their choice, and to submit this work using **[this template](https://docs.google.com/document/d/1TClKwVSwuZz4gUZGq6ca99mFIcdy9XGy/)**.
+We encourage the use of an open repository to publish code and data already for the workshop contribution, as it will be mandatory for the planned journal article (see above).
+In addition to any other documentation, a repository should contain as official submission to the workshop a text document using the same structure as the template.

 **Some guidelines for the replication attempt:**